Ohmnivore/Insomnia/README.md

-> Insomnia has murdered sleep, and therefore your computer shall sleep no more.
+> Insomnia hath murder'd sleep, and therefore your computer shall sleep no more.
 >
 > -- <cite>Snakespeare</cite>